microsoft/MixedRealityToolkit-Unity/Documentation/SpatialAwareness/CreateDataProvider.md

-# Creating a Spatial Awareness system data provider
+# Creating a spatial awareness system data provider

 The Spatial Awareness system is an extensible system for providing applications with data about real world environments.
 To add support for a new hardware platform or a new form of Spatial Awareness data, a custom data provider may be required.